 We also need to practise getting shoes on the right feet with H. On the Five Minute Mum post I linked earlier, there’s a good idea of cutting a sticker up and putting half in each shoe so the child can match it up.

 Children do not need to be able to count to 100 and write full sentences before they start school.
 But there are some basic things that it’s useful for them to understand.
 Recognising their own name is an important one, even if they can’t write it yet.

-I bought the ‘Starting School’ toolkit from My Busy Bots (who we have worked with before and are utterly fabulous).
+I bought the ‘Starting School’ toolkit from My Busy Bots. ( We have worked with them before and they’re utterly fabulous).
 It’s a set of cards with useful things for kids to understand and practise, like rhyming words, opposites, basic sounds and storytelling skills.
 We’ve really enjoyed sitting on the sofa having a cuddle and chatting our way through a few pages of this at a time.

 However, after six weeks of this, I feel that getting everyone out of the house on time for school is going to come as a bit of a shock.
 So to help, I’m going to try to introduce a few little changes soon.
 Like having the twiglets’ clothes laid out ready for the next morning.
 And getting them to get dressed first thing before they come downstairs and have breakfast.
 We may even practise the walk to school a few times too.

 Obviously we’ve got to have the obligatory first-day-of-school photo.
 (I’m feeling emotional about it already!)
 I bought these really cute little mats from Little Boo Learning 🙂 They’re reusable so you can make great comparison photos each year.
 The wipe-clean ones I think are now sold out but you can still order the print as a digital download and create your own version 😁